 Why are these such precious commodities?

-Pastelles are the most painstaking things to make.
-It involves heating banana leaves to make it pliable, having a press to flatten cornmeal balls, adding meat, pressing again and wrapping in banana leaves and tying.
+As mentioned, pastelles are the most painstaking things to make.
+It involves heating banana leaves to make it pliable, having a press to flatten these cornmeal balls, adding meat, pressing again and wrapping in banana leaves and tying.
 I remember those times my mom needed to call out her army (my aunts and cousins) so that we could make a service line to get them done.
 I always wanted to hide.
 If you want to see a video of the process you can check it out here (fast forward to the 5.59 mark)

 And what makes it worse?
 You spend all day making these things for us to sit and eat them morning, noon and night.
 Finishing way too soon for the amount of work that has to be put in to make them.